siqad/siqad/README.md

 ### Cross-compiling for Windows from a Ubuntu server

-The cross-compiling guide uses MXE for convenient access to pre-compiled cross-compilation binaries and toolchains.
+The cross-compiling guide uses [MXE (M Cross Environment)](http://mxe.cc/) for convenient access to pre-compiled cross-compilation binaries and toolchains.
 First, add their Debian PPA following the guide on their website: [http://pkg.mxe.cc/](http://pkg.mxe.cc/).

 Install the following packages:
 ```